M00St4r/Code1/Diary.md

     Creates a clean linear history but provides less information about individual commits.

     Useful when you want to simplify the commit history and discard the source branch.

+### Temporarily switch to a different commit:

+If you want to temporarily go back to a specific commit, use:

+git checkout <commit_hash>

+Replace <commit_hash> with the actual hash of the commit you want to revert to.
+This will detach your HEAD, allowing you to explore that commit.
+If you want to

+make new commits while you’re there, create a new branch using:

+    git checkout -b <branch_name> <commit_hash>

+To return to your original branch, check it out again.

+### Hard delete unpublished commits:

+If you want to permanently discard all changes made after a certain commit (and haven’t pushed these changes), use:

+    git reset --hard <commit_hash>

+Be cautious, as this will remove local modifications.
+If you have work you want to keep, stash it first:

+    git stash

+    git reset --hard <commit_hash>

+    git stash pop

+This saves your modifications, then reapplies them after resetting1.

+Remember to replace <commit_hash> with the actual commit hash you want to revert to. 😊